KpunToH/ollama-RAG-knowledge-agent/README.md

 #What to tinker
-You can easily change the method for chunk separation, local LLM model and prompt, vector database thanks to Langchain
+You can easily change the method for chunk separation, local LLM model and prompt, vector database thanks to Langchain You can add some measurements to do with OOM errors on a large datasets

 # What to read?